 You could not fit one more dish on the table.
 These folks went to town eating everything in sight.
 Otto walked over to thank them for coming after their meal, and this is really the one that floored me; they asked him for some more food to go.
 Otto was so gracious, and I was ready to ask my wife to get up from her chair so that I could throw it at them.
 Some people.

 Nebal, is it?

 I’m pretty sure his name is Nedal, but I mean, if the Miami Herald called him Nebal, who am I to argue?
 I’ve heard his name mispronounced more than I’d like to remember.
 When Pincho Factory celebrated its fifth anniversary, I thought I could make him laugh about it again.
 I was asked to create a burger, which I named the Cousin Otho burger, where I spell Otto’s name wrong instead.
 We all thought it was funny.
-Then the marketing company corrected the spelling for the press release and fucked my shit up.
+Then the marketing company corrected the spelling for the press release and messed me up.
 Oh well, it was worth a try!

 To this day, we will randomly call him Nebal.
 Good thing he can still laugh about it.

 Otto Otho Burger, with a Pincho Factory patty, sweet chili sauce, jalapeños, bacon, and pepper jack cheese on a brioche roll.
 Served with Cajun fries.
 (Sef Gonzalez, Burger Beast).